OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 ### Part B: Awareness

-Social engineering always involves the manipulation of trust, aided by deception.
+Social engineering - the use of psychological manipulation to trick people into revealing data or acting on behalf of an attacker - always involves the manipulation of trust, aided by deception.
 As the trust game illustrates, we are frequently required to make trust decisions with limited context and limited time.
 Attackers know this, and take advantage.
 Social engineering attacks are possible across all methods of communication, including:

 - **In-person** impersonation fraud (door-to-door sales people misrepresenting themselves, fraudulent personal identification)<br />
 - **Telephone** impersonation fraud: (calling a help-desk phone number to request unauthorized account details or a password reset)